xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 Document\_text    is the name of the sheet to which remote data will be sent or the name of the source of the remote data.

--   If document\_text is the name of the remote data source, it must be
+  - > If document\_text is the name of the remote data source, it must
-    > in the form app\|topic!item.
-You can use the form app\|topic to
+    > be in the form app|topic\!item.
+You can use the form app|topic to
-    > include all items for a particular topic, or app\| to specify an
+    > include all items for a particular topic, or app| to specify an
-    > app alone, but you must include the \| to indicate that you are
+    > app alone, but you must include the | to indicate that you are
     > specifying the name of a data source.

--   If document\_text is omitted, the macro specified by macro\_text is
+  - > If document\_text is omitted, the macro specified by macro\_text
-    > run whenever remote data is sent to any sheet not already assigned
+    > is run whenever remote data is sent to any sheet not already
-    > to another ON.DATA function.
+    > assigned to another ON.DATA function.

--   In Microsoft Excel for the Macintosh, document\_text can also be the
+  - > In Microsoft Excel for the Macintosh, document\_text can also be
-    > name of a published edition file.
+    > the name of a published edition file.
 Unless the file is in the
     > current folder, document\_text must include the complete path.

 >